Activities and Events

 Major Events

-The Piecemakers Quilt show occurs once every two years.
+The Piecemakers Quilt show usually occurs once every two years.
 Quilts, wearable art, and dolls are displayed.
 Also included with the show are the Piecemakers boutique, raffle baskets, visiting vendors, and refreshments.

 Retreats